My 10 tips (and mistakes) to work with change

 Chunka Mui wrote the above words, and as with product and innovation, organizational change is the same.
 I still remember how it all started, we asked our management if we could do just one experiment.
 A funny anecdote, when we asked for an experiment, one of the managers in the management said ”we don’t do experiments at the bank”.
 But when I rephrased it that we wanted to try something to learn, it wasn’t a problem.
 I’ve heard this before, nobody wants to buy a failure.

-We made sure the team received the support needed to work in an agile way and becoming a highly efficient, adaptable and autonomous team.
+We made sure the team received the support needed to work in a customer-centric, agile way and becoming a highly efficient, adaptable and autonomous team.
 We could quickly see (and learn) what worked well and what we needed to improve.

 From this small experiment, the small team expanded in to more and more teams.
 We had a current project that we reshaped to an agile team.
 The project was really just a form to handle planning, prioritization and people.
-We already had these teams up and running, and we only had to add an agile mindset and way of work.
+We already had these teams up and running, and we only had to add a customer-centric and agile mindset and way of work.

-At the same time did we told the organization to start striving to start working more agile.
+At the same time, did we asked the organization to start striving to start working more customer-centric and agile.
 Everyone can try and see what works for them.
 We tried not to be too descriptive (which some thought was hard).
 This lead to an organic growth of change and after about a year we had about 20 teams, both component and feature teams.

 4. My fourth tip is really to start with something small.
 Start with a small experiment, and be sure to know what you are testing.
 Make sure that you can support the team so that you don’t leave them out on the field on their own.
 This will create a great case that you can show to the rest of the organization.
 Our first agile team was a real success that we could show what worked, how they worked, how they were located and so on.
 Show instead of telling.
 Then use this case to communicate in all forums and channels that you have have in reach.